All Episodes

 Positively, or very little of it does.

-And then we got we're gonna have the guests up there, guests of Muchell Obama sitting up in the gallery and have a dreamer.
+And then we got, we're going to have the guests up there, guests of Muchel Obama sitting up in the gallery.

-We're gonna have a couple illegal immigrants, gonna have some people that escape Cuba.
+We're going to have some people that escape Cuba.

 Anyway, despite all of that, it's great to have you here.

-You know, we've been talking about film uh quite a bit lately.
+You know, we've been talking about Selma quite a bit lately.

-That's how the Reverend Sharpton says it in John Lewis and all that.
+That's how the Reverend Sharpton says it, and John Lewis and all that.

 I've got a different idea for Oprah.

-She needs to say it entirely different way.
+She needs to say it an entirely different way.

-Because Sim is still the worst box office performer of all the best picture nominees, despite it having been Martin Luther King Jr. weekend.
+Because Silma is still the worst box office performer of all the best picture nominees, despite it having been a Martin Luther King Jr. weekend.

-I mean, it's it's not in and on CBS this morning, they all gang up on Harvey Weinstein as the most powerful man in Hollywood for influencing Oscar votes and not caring enough to get behind the movie.
+I mean, it's not, and even on CBS this morning, they all gang up on Harvey Weinstein as the most powerful man in Hollywood for influencing Oscar votes and not caring enough to get behind the movie.

-It's not, it's the old adds up, it's not a great day for the left.
+It's not, the old ads of it's not a great day for the left.

 I mean, they really thought this was going to smoke everything.

-You see, they think in a straight heads-up comparison, Cell should be obliterating American sniper.
+You see, they think in a straight heads-up comparison, Selma should be obliterating American Sniper.

 And of course, it's the other way around.